Alcoholism is a form of drug addiction.

 The Difference Between Alcohol Abuse and Alcoholism

+Many people incorrectly think that alcohol abuse and alcoholism are the same.
 Simply put, this is incorrect information that is not based upon alcoholism facts, alcoholism research, or on alcoholism statistics.

 More specifically, alcohol abuse, unlike alcoholism, does not include an extremely strong desire for alcohol, physical dependence, or the loss of control due to drinking.

 Alcohol abuse is defined as a pattern of drinking that results in one or more of the following situations in a twelve-month time period:

 Failure to attend to important responsibilities at work, home, or school.

 Experiencing recurring alcohol-related legal problems.
 Examples include getting arrested for driving under the influence of alcohol, for damaging someone’s property, or for physically hurting someone while drunk.

 Continued drinking in spite of ongoing relationship problems that are the result of drinking.

 What is Alcoholism?

+A Definition of Alcoholism.
 Also known as alcohol addiction and alcohol dependence, alcoholism is a progressive debilitating disease that includes the following symptoms: